Microlocal Theory of Legendrian Links and Cluster Algebras: Construction of Quasi-Cluster Structures on Sheaf Moduli

 \end{itemize} The result of gluing these 1-dimensional vector spaces is a rank-1 local system $\Phi$ on $\Lambda$.
 In fact, it coincides with the microlocal monodromy functor, see \cite[Section 5.1]{STZ_ConstrSheaves} for more details.
 Given the set $T$ of marked points on $\Lambda$, with at least one marked point per link component, $\Lambda\setminus T$ is a collection of open intervals.
 Thus, along each such open interval $I$, we can trivialize the rank-1 local system $\Phi$ by specifying an isomorphism $\phi_I:I\times\mathbb{C}\xrightarrow{\cong}\Phi|_I$.
 By definition, a collection of such maps $\{\phi_I\}$ are said to be a \emph{framing} for the local system $\Phi$.

 In conclusion, a point in the decorated moduli space $\FM(\Lambda,T)$, as defined in Subsection \ref{sssec:sheaf_decorated}, is a point in $\M_1(\Lambda)$, which is combinatorialized via Proposition \ref{def: working def for M1}, together with a framing for the local system $\Phi$, i.e.~ a trivialization of the (trivial) local system $\Phi|_{\Lambda\setminus T}$.
-In this description, wwo framings are considered \emph{equivalent} if they differ by a global scaling $\mathbb{C}^\times$-factor.
-It follows that $\dim \FM(\Lambda,T)=\dim \M_1(\Lambda)+|T|-1$.
+Here two framings are considered \emph{equivalent} if they differ by a global scaling $\mathbb{C}^\times$-factor, and thus $\dim \FM(\Lambda,T)=\dim \M_1(\Lambda)+|T|-1$.